curv3d/curv/ideas/Statements.md

 In an earlier revision of Curv, `a;b;c;` was a block that yields an empty list.
 That design would also address my issue.

-## `while` loops in list/record comprehensions

-Right now, `for` loops are legal in list and record comprehensions, but not `while` loops.

-To fix this, I would need to at least support `a := b` redefinition phrases (assignment actions) in list/record comprehensions.

-To assign a variable, it must first be defined using `var a := b`.
-And the definition must be part of the same linear action sequence: it can't be embedded in a subexpression, because sequential evaluation isn't defined in the expression world.
-List and record constructors are subexpressions.

-So, it seems that I will also need to support `var a := b` definitions in list/record comprehensions.
-This creates ambiguity in a record constructor: is a sequential variable definition local (to support while loops) or does it define a field?

-Currently, I use `;` in modules and `,` in records to deal with this ambiguity.
-But how about this:
-* A module is `module {def1; def2; ...}`.
-* A record is `{binder, binder, ...}` or `{statement; statement; ...}`.
-* A list is `[generator, generator, ...]` or `[statement; statement; ...]`.

-It seems reasonable for `std.curv` to begin with `module {`.

-This would mean `make_shape module {` would show up frequently in `std.curv`, or I switch to using records.